cnunciato/nunciato.org/apps/chris/src/content/words/migrating-from-lightroom-classic-to-cc.md

 When that finally finished, I had about 9,500 files in `Originals`, which matched the number of images in the **No Date** bucket in Lightroom CC.
 I could now safely delete the bad ones.

 Feel free to comment out the actual `cp` statement at first, just to make sure you've wired things up correctly.
 When you're ready, run it for real.
-(We're just copying, here, so don't worryall you have to lose is a little time and disk space, temporarily.)
+(We're just copying, here, so don't worry -- all you have to lose is a little time and disk space, temporarily.)

 ## Step 4: Kill All No-Dates

 You can do it!
-After all, you still have your Lightroom Classic originalsand now copies of them, evenand you've verified the number of files in `Originals` matches the count of your **No Date**s in Lightroom CC.
+After all, you still have your Lightroom Classic originals -- and now copies of them, even -- and you've verified the number of files in `Originals` matches the count of your **No Date**s in Lightroom CC.
 So go onselect all, Edit &raquo; Delete, and get 'em outta there.

 Well done.